-These carefully considered homes are not only good for the environment but are fantastic for your hip pocket, as they eliminate bills for electricity, gas and other household services.
+These thoughtfully designed homes not only benefit the environment but also prove advantageous for your finances by eliminating expenses for electricity, gas, and other household services.

 2. PRODUCE YOUR OWN (CLEAN) POWER

-Produce your own clean power with strategically placed solar panels.
-When it comes to estimating how much energy you will need, keep in mind your energy needs for the new build will differ from the old, based on the adoption of passive home methods, a new layout/size and potential new appliances.
-If you are bringing your new home to life with Modscape, we can help you with these calculations.
+Generate your own renewable energy by strategically installing solar panels.
+When estimating your energy requirements, take into account the unique energy needs of your new build, which may differ from your previous home due to the adoption of passive home methods, a new layout/size, and potentially new appliances.
+If you’re partnering with Modscape to bring your new home to life, we can assist you with these calculations.

 3. FOCUS ON INSULATION